Applications for September 2018 entry

 - meet the student finance criteria.

-- have secured a place on an eligible non-salaried languages teacher training scheme in England for the 2017/18 academic year by September 2017.
-But you can apply for the scholarship at the same time as applying for an eligible course.
+- have secured a place on an eligible non-salaried languages teacher training scheme in England for the 2018/19 academic year.
+You can apply for the scholarship at the same time as applying for an eligible course.
 If you are unsure about your eligibility for the scholarship, your chosen teacher-training provider will be able to advise you.